gardener/landscaper/docs/guided-tour/kustomize/02-podinfo/README.md

     ```

 The creation of the `GitRepository` and `Kustomization` resources starts a gitops process, which reconciles the resources of
-the podinfo application periodically (specified in field `spec.interval`), and also when the sources are changed.
+the PodInfo application periodically (specified in field `spec.interval`), and also when the sources are changed.
 As a consequence, the status of the `GitRepository` and `Kustomization` resources can change over time.
 This
 process is controlled by Flux, and not monitored by the Landscaper.
 The task of the Landscaper in this scenario is only to create the `GitRepository` and `Kustomization` resources.